2020 Best Online Education Degrees

+The Council for the Accreditation of Educator Preparation (CAEP) is the primary programmatic accrediting body for education degrees.
 Accreditation is very important for online education degrees, especially for students looking to earn a teaching license.
 Prospective students should make sure that the online programs they are considering are recognized by the teaching board in the state where they hope to earn licensure.
-The Council for the Accreditation of Educator Preparation is an important programmatic accrediting body for education degrees.

 Online certificates and associate degrees in education can provide an introduction to the field and preparation for later college-level work.
-Stand-alone undergraduate certificates are usually available in early childhood education areas; certificates that are part of bachelor’s degrees cover a wider range of topics, such as education policy or adult education.
-These degrees cover general liberal arts topics, as well as courses in curriculum design, child behavior, and instructional methods.
+These degrees cover general liberal arts topics, as well as courses in curriculum design, child development, and instructional methods.
+Stand-alone undergraduate certificates are usually available in early childhood education areas, while certificates that are part of bachelor’s degrees cover a wider range of topics, such as education policy or adult education.

-Bachelor’s degrees in education are the usual requirement for teaching in public elementary and secondary schools.
+Bachelor’s degrees in education are the minimum requirement to teach in public elementary and secondary schools.
 Online degrees are available in elementary education, early childhood education, secondary education, and special education.
 In general, half of the credits in bachelor’s degrees in education are in the education major core, while half are in liberal arts topics like natural science, social science, communications, and math.

 Online graduate certificates and master’s degrees in education are often used to earn a teaching credential and state teaching license.
 Current teachers can use these programs to advance their understanding of teaching skills.
 Master’s programs and certificates are available in specializations such as education technology, elementary teacher education, special education, literacy, teacher leadership, administration, and adult education.